How to Analyze App and Game Subscriptions

 Screenshot from devtodev demo

-In the example above we see that in the first week of October 2021, 686 users purchased the first subscription, then 114 of them renewed it (with a conversion rate from the first to the second subscription of about 17%), then 9 of them renewed the subscription again (1.3% of the initial cohort).
+In the example above, we observe that in the first week of October 2021, 686 users purchased the first subscription.
+Subsequently, 114 of them renewed it, indicating a conversion rate from the first to the second subscription of approximately 17%.
+Furthermore, 9 users renewed the subscription again, constituting 1.3% of the initial cohort.

-• Activated subscriptions — the number of purchased subscriptions and the number of subsequent renewals.
+• Activated subscriptions: This represents the total number of purchased subscriptions, including subsequent renewals.

-• Subscription conversion — the conversion into purchasing the Nth subscription.
-It is 100% for the first period, and for each renewal period, it equals the ratio of users who activated the Nth subscription to the number of users who bought the first subscription.
+• Subscription conversion: This metric signifies the conversion into purchasing the Nth subscription.
+It starts at 100% for the first period, and for each renewal period, it equals the ratio of users who activated the Nth subscription to the number of users who bought the first subscription.

-• Subscriptions gross — the amount of income earned from the first and renewed subscriptions.
+• Subscriptions gross: This metric quantifies the amount of income earned from both the initial and renewed subscriptions.

 How to Use it?

-• Track the number of subscriptions, conversions into subscribers, trials, revenue earned, and how changes in the product and your experiments influence them all.
+• Track the number of subscriptions, conversions into subscribers, trials, revenue earned, and observe how changes in the product and your experiments influence these metrics.

-• Track subscription renewals, upgrades, downgrades, refunds and churns.
+• Monitor subscription renewals, upgrades, downgrades, refunds and churns.

-• Find out the most profitable price plans and the price plan that leads to more subscription renewals and highlight them in the interface to improve your conversion into purchase rate.
+• Identify the most profitable price plans and the ones that lead to more subscription renewals.
+Highlight these findings in the interface to improve your conversion rate.

-• Use subscription data to monitor Lifetime and LTV of different price plans which allows you, for example, to calculate the price of a discounted item that is profitable for the company and in the meantime attractive for the customer.
+• Use subscription data to monitor Lifetime and LTV of different price plans.
+This allows you, for example, to calculate the price of a discounted item that is profitable for the company and simultaneously attractive for the customer.

-• Build cohorts by the subscription state and identify the difference in behavior of unsubscribed users, trial users and subscribers.
-Using these data, you can improve user experience and increase conversion rates.
+• Create cohorts based on the subscription state and analyze the differences in the behavior of unsubscribed users, trial users, and subscribers.
+Use this data to enhance user experience and increase conversion rates.

-Read more about the subscription analytics section of the devtodev platform in our documentation.
+For more details on the subscription analytics section of the devtodev platform, refer to our documentation.

 Remember that you can get a hands-on experience with the analytic platform absolutely FREE!